 Always drain water contents if there is a risk of frost!
-If the appliance is not to be used for a prolonged period, close the quick-acting valve in the gas supply line and turn off the gas cylinder.
+If the appliance is not to be used for a prolonged period, close the gas shut off valve at the manifold.

 Gas operation fault

 If a fault occurs during gas operation the red LED (r) on the control panel illuminates.